 - It can vary the harvesting time depends on the quality of the seeds.

-- Both over and under watering can kill your plants: For overwatering root can be rotten and for less watering, the plant can dry.
+- Both over and under watering can kill your plants: For overwatering roots can be rotten and with less watering, the plant can dry.

 - Red Amaranth plants do not bloom: It is caused by two problems first is under watering and the second one is lack of pollination.